 But those who know him well are worried.
 “It’s the difficulty of the position, especially in these times, with policing all over the country experiencing and causing a lot of community pushback,” said McDonnell, his professor and mentor.

 I ask Batista about the possibility of facing the same kind of pushback from the police as the original PERA board.
 “I don’t think it has to be as adversarial,” he says, “Regulation exists everywhere.
-The FEC regulates the banks.
+The FEC regulates elections.
 The FDA regulates drugs.
 So it exists.
 The question is how are we going to do it.”
-Batista has committed himself to a meticulous process in answering that question, but said he will begin with the basics: creating a website and phone number for PERA, and establishing operating rules for the body.
+Batista has committed himself to a meticulous process in answering that question but said he will begin with the basics: creating a website and phone number for PERA, and establishing operating rules for the body.